daveadams56/angular-todo-prototype/docs/build-protected-reactjs-web-app.md

 The goal of this flow is to attain a separate set of tokens, replacing the need for cookies as the shared access artifact.
 The two common tokens are the Access Token and the ID Token.
 We will focus on the access token in this guide.
 The specific flow that the SDK uses to acquire these tokens is called the Authorization Code Flow with PKCE.

-To start, import the `TokenManager` object from the ForgeRock SDK into the same `src/app/features/journey/form.component.ts` file - replace the import you added to `src/app/features/journey/form.ts` earlier with the following code:
+To start, import the `TokenManager` object from the ForgeRock SDK into the same `src/app/features/journey/form.component.ts` file - replace the import you added earlier with the following code:

 ```diff-ts
 import { Component, Input, OnInit } from '@angular/core';